 For practical purposes, know that 80% power is the standard for testing tools.
 To reach such a level, you need either a large sample size, a large effect size, or a longer duration test.

 There Are No Magic Numbers

-- your blog post and newsletter publishing schedule
+- Blog post and newsletter publishing schedule.

 Regression to the Mean

-- After 7 days: blue still winning – and the relative difference is big.
+- After 7 days: Blue still winning, and the relative difference is big.

-- After 14 days: orange (#4) is winning!
+- After 14 days: Orange (#4) is winning!

-- After 21 days: orange still winning!
+- After 21 days: Orange still winning!

-- End: no difference
+- End: No difference.

-So if you’d called the test at less than four weeks, you would have made an erroneous conclusion.
+If you’d called the test at less than four weeks, you would have made an erroneous conclusion.